Tris Imboden

 Gregory Tristan "Tris" Imboden (born July 27, 1951) is an American rock and jazz drummer.
-As a performer, he has been in studio sessions and on tour with some of the most notable and highest-selling musicians of all time.
+As a performer, he has performed in studio sessions and toured with some of the most notable and highest-selling musicians of all time.
 He was the drummer for the multi-platinum band Chicago from 1990 to 2018.
 He is a multi-platinum selling artist.
 As an educator, he has been a drum clinician and author of tutorial materials.

 Some of Imboden's most notable work include recordings with Neil Diamond, Kenny Loggins, Firefall, Richard Marx, Steve Vai, Roger Daltrey, Crosby, Stills & Nash, Chicago, Anita Baker, Julio Iglesias and Stevie Wonder.

-In addition he has toured the world with rock and jazz acts such as Kenny Loggins, Al Jarreau, Chaka Khan, Firefall, Cock Robin, Michael McDonald, Chicago, and other notable groups.

 As a full-time band member, Imboden's career has included Honk, the Kenny Loggins Band (including "Who's Right, Who's Wrong" featuring Michael Jackson, the six-time platinum Number One hit "Footloose", and "I'm Alright" from Caddyshack), and Chicago.
-His career with Chicago has seen the release of thirteen albums, several of them certified as platinum.
+His career with Chicago has seen the release of thirteen albums, several of them certified platinum.

 Biography

-Aside from a brief, early, move to Germany, Tris Imboden was raised in various beachside communities of Orange County in Southern California.
-As a primarily self-taught, lifetime career musician, his musical interests were stirred by seeing a parade when he was five years old.
+Aside from a brief, early move to Germany, Tris Imboden was raised in various beachside communities of Orange County in Southern California.

-His formal training began from grade school; and until there was an available position in the percussion section of the school band, he drummed at home on a practice pad and studied basic music theory on the trumpet at school.
-He ultimately reached the position of second chair trumpeter before switching to the then-available percussion section in junior high school.
-He currently resides in Malibu, California and on the island of Kauai, Hawai'i, where he is an avid surfer.
+His formal training began in grade school, and until there was an available position in the percussion section of the school band, he drummed at home on a practice pad and studied basic music theory on the trumpet at school.
+He ultimately reached the position of second-chair trumpeter before switching to the then-available percussion section in junior high school.
+He currently resides in Malibu, California, and on the island of Kauai, Hawai'i, where he is an avid surfer.